Learning to traverse convective flows at moderate to high Rayleigh numbers: Numerical method

 \subsection{Optimal control of self-propelling particles}

 We control the particle through its propulsive acceleration.
 The control input is given by

-with its magnitude bounded by $\|\bm{a}_{\mathrm{propel}}\|/g = \mathcal{A} \leq \mathcal{A}_{\max}$, where $\mathcal{A}_{\max}$ is the prescribed actuation limit.
-At each decision step, the self-propelled particle serves as the agent in a reinforcement-learning framework.
-It receives an observation of the thermal turbulence, selects a propulsive acceleration, and then receives a reward together with the next observation.
+with its magnitude bounded by \(\|\bm{a}_{\mathrm{propel}}\|/g = \mathcal{A} \leq \mathcal{A}_{\max}\), where \(\mathcal{A}_{\max}\) is the prescribed actuation limit.
+At each decision step, the self-propelled particle serves as the agent in an RL framework.
+It receives an observation of the local flow state, selects a propulsive acceleration and then receives a reward together with the next observation.
 Through repeated interactions, the agent seeks a policy that maximises the expected cumulative return \citep{Mehta2019PR, Brunton2020ARFM}.

 Reinforcement-learning methods are commonly classified as either policy-based or value-based.
-Policy-based methods, such as policy-gradient methods, directly optimise the parameters $\bm{\theta}$ of a stochastic policy to maximise a performance objective $J(\pi_{\bm{\theta}})$.
-They naturally accommodate continuous actions, but often require many samples and may converge slowly, making them less suitable for complex flow problems.
-By contrast, value-based methods, such as $Q$-learning, learn an action--value function $Q_{\bm{\theta}}(s, a)$ and derive a deterministic policy by selecting the action that maximises it, i.e. $a(s) = \arg\max_{a} Q_{\bm{\theta}}(s, a)$.
+Policy-based methods, such as policy-gradient methods, optimise the parameters \(\bm{\theta}\) of a stochastic policy to maximise a performance objective \(J(\pi_{\bm{\theta}})\).
+They naturally accommodate continuous actions, but can require many samples and may converge slowly, making them less suitable for complex flow problems.
+By contrast, value-based methods, such as \(Q\)-learning, learn an action--value function \(Q_{\bm{\theta}}(s,a)\) and derive a deterministic policy by selecting the action that maximises it, i.e. \(a(s)=\arg\max_{a} Q_{\bm{\theta}}(s,a)\).
 They are efficient for discrete actions but are generally not well suited to continuous control.

-For navigation problems with continuous state and action spaces, the soft actor--critic (SAC) method provides an efficient framework that combines key advantages of both policy-based and value-based methods.
+For navigation problems with continuous state and action spaces, the soft actor--critic (SAC) method is well suited because it combines policy-based and value-based components.
 The actor network selects the propulsive acceleration, while the critic network evaluates the corresponding value function to guide learning.
-SAC maximises not only the expected cumulative reward but also the policy entropy, thereby encouraging exploration.
-The optimal policy $\pi^{*}$ is obtained by solving
+The SAC algorithm maximises not only the expected cumulative reward but also the policy entropy, thereby encouraging exploration.
+The optimal policy $\pi^*$ is obtained by solving